mercedes-benz/kafka-integration-samples/kafka-sample/c#/README.md

 Refer to [c#.proj](c%23.csproj) for version details and if you want to update versions.

-Our Kafka server uses Let’s Encrypt CA for SSL/TLS certificates.
+In this example we assume to use Let’s Encrypt CA for SSL/TLS certificates.
 Confluent.Kafka library use the operating system's default trusted root CA certificates for secure connections.
 Please ensure that your system has the Let's Encrypt root certificates installed.
 These certificates are usually included in the system's trusted root store by default.
 If not, please install them manually.